 Lead Source is a special field that has been deliberately engineered a certain way in Salesforce.

-If you are using the lead object in your organisation, there will be a process where the lead is converted into a contact, account, and possibly an opportunity, too.
+If you are using the lead object in your organization, there will be a process where the lead is converted into a contact, account, and (optionally), an opportunity record.

-Note I said ‘possibly an opportunity’.
-You may know that creating an opportunity during lead conversion is optional.
-Just to be clear, when a lead is converted there are three scenarios:
+Just to be clear, when a lead is converted there are four scenarios: